$0 Baden-Württemberg School Meeting Prep Checklist

 What happens: A meeting where the school, the Sonderpädagogischer Dienst, possibly the Schulamt, and you as parents discuss the assessment results and the educational placement.

-The language barrier at meetings: You have the right to bring someone to this meeting.
-The law doesn't restrict who — it can be a German-speaking friend, a professional interpreter, a bilingual consultant, or anyone you trust who can help you understand and participate.
-The school cannot refuse your chosen support person.
+The language barrier at meetings: Ask in advance to bring someone to this meeting, such as a German-speaking friend, a professional interpreter, a bilingual consultant, or another trusted advisor who can help you understand and participate.
+Confirm the arrangement with the Schulamt before the meeting.

 What to do: